ahmadidev/invoice-microservices/README.md

 ## Project Overview

 The Invoice Service is a microservice-based application designed to manage invoices.
-It is built using NestJS, and MongoDB as the database, and RabbitMQ to emit daily sale reports to be sent by Email.
+It is built using NestJS, MongoDB for data storage, and RabbitMQ for emitting daily sales reports via email.
 The project is containerized using Docker and orchestrated using Docker Compose.

 #### Microservices
 The project consists of the following microservices: